 Joining a developer community should be high on your list of priorities when learning how to code.
 Developer communities are hubs for developers to come together, help each other, and discuss technical and non-technical questions.

-When you join a community, you’ll be able to ask questions to other developers, offer your support when you can, and also get a greater sense of the C# developer ecosystem.
+When you join a community, you’ll be able to ask questions to other developers.
+You’ll be able to your support when you can and, in the process, get a greater sense of the C# developer ecosystem.

 Are you unsure which communities to join?
 Here is a list of a few communities that are great for C# beginners: